kawaraa/portfolio/README.md

 ### Todo

-- Add a video ad with another post
+- Add a video ad with description as post
-- Post ArabLocalMarket project as a sample on our work on FB and LN
 - Add an attractive and content related background to every page
 - Store blogs in Github, Google Blog or in Google spreadsheet
+- Add a list of the services we provide
 - https://www.digitalsilk.com/wp-content/uploads/2023/06/high-end-website-design-hero-image.png.webp
 - https://img.freepik.com/free-vector/character-illustration-people-with-global-network-concept_53876-43079.jpg?size=626&ext=jpg&ga=GA1.1.1713500781.1702898766&semt=ais